The Severity of Sleep Walking and Possible Treatments

 As it sounds, sleepwalking is the act of getting up and walking around while the person is asleep.
 Sleepwalking can also be doing a range of activities while in a state of sleep, such as sitting up in bed, walking about, doing routine activities, leaving the house to walk or even driving in their sleep, or even doing your job in your sleep.
 Although more common in children than adults, people who sleepwalk often don’t know they are doing this and will wake up without any knowledge of their actions.
 Sleepwalking can have a wide range of causes, however, it can also suggest a sleep disorder.

-Sleepwalking usually occurs at night, often in the first few hours of deep sleep, and a sleepwalking episode can usually last between several minutes or longer.
+Sleepwalking usually occurs at night, often in the first few hours of deep sleep, and a sleepwalking episode can usually last several minutes or longer.
 Sleepwalking symptoms include:

 What causes sleepwalking in adults and children is actually unknown, but there is a range of things that can trigger sleepwalking behaviours or even make it worse.
 One thing that was discovered about sleepwalking, like many behaviours, is that it runs in families.
 Meaning that if members of your family have ever had sleepwalking episodes you are more likely to sleepwalk as well.